Observation of field-induced single-ion magnetic anisotropy in a multiorbital Kondo alloy

 Next, we show the second ingredient of the SU($N$) Kondo ground state: single-site metamagnetic behavior.
 As seen in Fig. \ref{LYRZ_Magnetization}(a), low-temperature magnetization shows metamagnetic behavior for $H \ || \ \langle 100 \rangle$ at high magnetic fields but not clearly for other directions.
-The metamagnetic behavior emerges in a low-temperature Fermi-liquid state and disappears at high temperatures above $\sim$ 12 K ($\sim T_{\chi}^{\mathrm{max}}$, the temperature of a local maximum in $\chi_{4f} (T)$).
+The metamagnetic behavior emerges in a low-temperature Fermi-liquid state and disappears at high temperatures above $\sim$12 K [$\sim T_{\chi}^{\mathrm{max}}$, the temperature of a local maximum in $\chi_{4f} (T)$].
 The same temperature evolution of the metamagnetism was also observed in the parent compound YbRh$_2$Zn$_{20}$ \cite{Honda2013}.
-However, the metamagnetic field $H_\textrm{m}$ slightly differs from that of the $x=0.014$ sample due to a smaller $T_{\mathrm{K}}(x=1.0) \sim 53.1$ K of the parent compound, which is estimated with $\gamma_{4f} = 740 \ \mathrm{mJ \ K^{-2} \ Yb\text{-}mol^{-1}}$ \cite{Torikachvili2007} for $N = 8$.
+However, the metamagnetic field $H_\textrm{m}$ slightly differs from that of the $x=0.014$ sample due to a smaller $T_{\mathrm{K}}(x=1.0) \sim 53.1$ K of the parent compound, which is estimated with $\gamma_{4f} = 740 \ \mathrm{mJ \ K^{-2} \ {(Yb \ mol)}^{-1}}$ \cite{Torikachvili2007} for $N = 8$.
 In contrast, metamagnetism completely disappears in the solvent compound LuRh$_2$Zn$_{20}$ \cite{SM}.
 When extrapolating the metamagnetic field $H_\textrm{m}$ and amplitude of the metamagnetic anomaly (deviation from linearity) to $x \rightarrow 0$, intercepts of these quantities show a finite value.
-Consequently, metamagnetic behavior in (Lu,Yb)Rh$_2$Zn$_{20}$ is certainly single-site in origin rather than a result of cooperative intersite phenomena.
-To characterize the metamagnetic behavior in the $x=0.014$ sample, we compare the data with the numerically calculated Coqblin--Schrieffer model for $N=8$ \cite{Hewson1983_2}.
-In Fig. \ref{LYRZ_Magnetization}(a), the qualitative feature of the metamagnetic behavior, except for the magnetic anisotropy, is reasonably reproduced with a theoretical curve (dashed line) for $T_1 = 17.7$ T, which corresponds to $T_{\mathrm{K}} = 60.9$ K evaluated from $\gamma_{4f}$ \cite{TK, T1}.
-The observed difference and magnetic anisotropy will be discussed later.
+Consequently, metamagnetic behavior in (Lu,Yb)Rh$_2$Zn$_{20}$ is a single-site effect in origin rather than a result of cooperative intersite phenomena.
+To characterize the metamagnetic behavior in the $x=0.014$ sample, we compare the data with the numerically calculated Coqblin-Schrieffer model for $N=8$ \cite{Hewson1983_2}.
+In Fig. \ref{LYRZ_Magnetization}(a), the qualitative feature of the metamagnetic behavior, except for the magnetic anisotropy, is reasonably reproduced with a theoretical curve (dashed line) for $T_1 = 17.7$ T, corresponding to $T_{\mathrm{K}} = 60.9$ K evaluated from $\gamma_{4f}$ \cite{T1}.
+The observed difference and magnetic anisotropy are discussed in Sec. \ref{subsec_anisotropy_discussion}.